cugos/cugos.github.com/_posts/meetings/2014-05-21-cugos_monthly.markdown

 - [@licyeus](https://github.com/licyeus) will present briefly on angular-mapbox, a project that aims to let users embed Mapbox maps using markup only (i.e., without writing any Javascript).
 - [@aaronr](https://github.com/aaronr) would like to propose CUGOS host a [MapTime](http://lyzidiamond.com/posts/why-maptime/) event here in Seattle in the next couple of months.
 It looks to be a great model to help bridge the gap in learning, as well as a way that CUGOS can contribute materials etc back to the MapTime community.
 It has also been raised as a posibility that we could coordinate this with OSM's 10th birthday.
 Tentatively the local OSM community has scheduled an event for August 9th, so Cliff will be on-hand to talk about the possibility to make this a bigger joint event between MapTime and OSM.
 Sounds like a "summer fling" to me...
 - Revenge on Daylight Savings: Part II.
 To be discussed: evenly distributed spherical point set, daylight calculation hacks, d3 transitions, and more...
 Presented by [@powersa](https://github.com/powersa)
+- Jason Taylor will present a workflow that preforms raster math using Python dictionaries.
+A write-up of the workflow and his script can be found [at this repo.](https://github.com/JMT2080AD/Raster-Calc)

 ### Possible PostGIS Workshop Topics